Luís de Menezes Bragança: Journalistic career

 By the age of twenty, Menezes Bragança had gained a reputation as a fine writer in the Portuguese language.
+At the age of 25, Menezes Bragança entered public life as a journalist.
+He began articulating his independent views through the periodical Parald in 1900, and subsequently through O Nacionalista.
+His central objective was to familiarize people with Goan culture (which he viewed as being rooted in Indian culture) and to use this cultural identity to cultivate ideas of Swaraj and independence in the minds of Goans.
 On 22 January 1900, together with another Goan writer Messias Gomes he co-founded O Heraldo (The Herald), which was the first Portuguese-language daily in Goa.
 His columns in the newspaper were typified by satirical wit, wherein he would attack the Portuguese government and reactionary thinking from Hindu and Catholic intellectuals.
 Menezes Bragança was a strong believer in secularism and propounded the ideals of a Secular republic in his columns, prior to the formation of the Portuguese First Republic on 5 October 1910.

 In 1911, he founded O Debate (The Debate), of which he was the principal editor until 1921.
 During this period, he also strove to awaken the political consciousness and cultural identity of the Goan people.
 Menezes Bragança was a regular contributor to Pracasha (Light), a Konkani-language weekly wherein he wrote in great length on subjects such as freedom of thought, freedom of expression and freedom from oppression.
 His writings provided a great deal of information about the Indian independence movement to the Goan public, and as such, was avidly read by them for news about the Indian mainland.
 On 1 December 1919, Menezes Bragança founded another Portuguese-language daily Diário de Noite (The Evening News).
 Like O Debate, this daily also had a wide Goan readership and dealt with the events in the Indian mainland as well as Goan cultural issues.

+From 1920 onwards, his articles, containing contemporary ideas, began appearing in the periodical O Pracasha.
+Through these publications, he championed human rights and emphasized that citizens must be free from social, political, and economic oppression to achieve comprehensive development.

+His writings were characterized by intense idealism, secularism, progressivism, fearlessness, and realism, combining scholarship with imagination and sensitivity.
+He held the view that freedom of thought is not merely restricted to national independence but holds the essential seeds for the development of humanity.
+He believed that political freedom is the starting point for global coexistence rather than being confined to a single nation.
+He consistently opposed the discriminatory policies of the Portuguese administration towards Goans and also advocated for religious purification.
+The ideas expressed in his book, The Opinion of Injustice and Justice of Opinion, inspired progressive and freedom-loving individuals.
+Due to his work, his contemporaries and fellow Goans referred to him as "The Greatest of All" (O Maior de todos), while in other parts of India, he came to be known as "Goa's Tilak".